Think globally, act locally: Origins of the phrase

+The origins of the phrase are not certain.
+It is widely attributed to the environmentalist David Brower, and was adopted as a slogan by Friends of the Earth, which he founded in 1969.
+Some have attributed it to the eminent biologist René Dubos in 1977.
+Another possible originator is the French theologian Jacques Ellul.
+The Canadian futurist Frank Feather, who chaired a conference called "Thinking Globally, Acting Locally" in 1979, has claimed credit for the expression.

 Origin in town planning

-The original phrase "Think global, act local" has been attributed to Scots town planner and social activist Patrick Geddes, a Scottish biologist, sociologist, philanthropist and pioneering town planner.
+One of the originators of the "Think globally, act locally" concept in social science was Patrick Geddes, the Scottish biologist, sociologist, and pioneer of urban planning as a social science discipline.
 Although the exact phrase does not appear in Geddes' 1915 book Cities in Evolution, the idea (as applied to city planning) is clearly evident: "'Local character' is thus no mere accidental old-world quaintness, as its mimics think and say.
 It is attained only in course of adequate grasp and treatment of the whole environment, and in active sympathy with the essential and characteristic life of the place concerned."
 Geddes was also responsible for introducing the concept of "region" to architecture and planning.
-He has made significant contributions to the consideration of the environment.
+He made significant contributions to the consideration of the environment.
 Geddes believed in working with the environment, versus working against it.

 Town planning is important to understanding of the idea "think globally, act locally".
 Urban management and development highly impacts the surrounding environment.
 The ways in which this is initiated is vital to the health of the environment.
 Corporations need to be aware of global communities when expanding their companies to new locations.
 Not only do corporations need to be aware of global differences, but also Urban and rural areas who plan on expanding or changing the dynamics of their community.
 As stated "Addressing the complex urban environmental problems, in order to improve urban livability through Urban Environmental Strategies (UES), involves taking stock of the existing urban environmental problems, their comparative analysis and prioritization, setting out objectives and targets, and identification of various measures to meet these objectives".